rsa16/CodeBreaker/README.md

 CodeBreaker uses a Python CLI Script, also made by me and calls arguments from it.
 I wanted to divide the cryptography side to Python and the GUI side to C sharp, which is why CodeBreaker is written using both languages.
 Python is essentially my backend, where C Sharp is the front end in the program.
 In the CodeBreakerScript repository I explain more into how the script itself works.

 ## Supported Encryption Algortithms
-As of now, it supports fernet, base64, and aes.
-It also supports three encryption algorithms invented by yours truly.
-The first algorithm: The Sim Algorithm, Second: The SubCaes Algorithm, Third: The Pidge Algorithm.
+As of now, it supports 6 encryption algorithms, listed below:
+- Fernet
+- AES
+- Base64
+- Sim
+- Pidge
+- SubCaes